JoseLuis1248/Automation_SeleniumVS/README.md

  - Enter the following code:
 (with test results)
 > livingdoc test-assembly (project name).dll -t TestExecution.json
+- Share the HTML report created on the same folder

 Anyway, if you have question about more detailed features of Living Documentacion, you will be able to find it on Specflow official website.